jarokaz/vertex-ai-workshop/README.md

 This account will be used by Vertex Training service.
 The account needs the following permissions:

+- Storage Admin
-- storage.admin
+- Storage Object Admin
-- aiplatform.user
+- Vertex User
-- bigquery.admin
+- BigQuery Admin

 The account email should be